leighAhs/JavaScript_Practice/READMI.md

 ```

 ## ELSE IF Statement
-USes the `else` Keyword and {} it is used in combinationwith the IF Keyword if you want additional specific conditions.
+Uses the `else` Keyword and {} it is used in combinationwith the IF Keyword if you want additional specific conditions.
 You can add as many as you want.

 ```javascript
 let age = 18;